Gender and Schools

 Single Gender Schools Allow For Tailored Curricula

-As critics might suggest, simply placing young men in classes far away from young women is unlikely to accomplish a great deal.
-However, the benefits arise when this separation allows for teachers to provide techniques tailored towards the individual needs and learning styles of their students.
+As critics might suggest, simply placing males in classes far away from females is unlikely to accomplish a great deal.
+However, the benefits arise when this separation allows for teachers to provide learning techniques tailored towards individual needs and learning styles.
 A primary argument in favor of single-sex schools is that different genders typically have different styles of learning.
-Fortunately, in single-sex schools, the teaching can adjust to include techniques and concepts proven to work best for the expanding minds of young women and young men.
+Fortunately, in single-sex schools, the teaching approach can adjust to include techniques and concepts proven to work best for the expanding minds of boys, girls, young women and men.

-For instance, at a male boarding school, teachers can introduce a reading list with books that speak to the concerns of their students.
-"Hamlet” may help to introduce a “coming-of-age” discussion and father-son relationships, for example.
-Although similar discussions are possible in co-educational schools, they are often more concentrated and open in a single-sex environment.
+For instance, at a all-male boarding school, teachers can introduce a reading list with books that speak to the concerns of teenage boys.
+“Hamlet” may help to introduce a “coming-of-age” discussion about father-son relationships.
+Although similar discussions are possible in co-educational schools, they are often more concentrated and open in single-sex schools.

 Single Gender Schools Let Students Define Themselves

-At military schools, single gender education has a long history because it allows boys to push their academic potential, pursue leadership positions, and face challenges, both inside and outside the classroom.
-Learning to lead, following a rigorous daily schedule, goal-setting, and facing physical challenges in leadership training and sports, appeals to and motivates teenage boys as they move towards manhood.
+In particular, military schools have a long history in single gender education.
+There are a number of all-boys military schools in the U.S. because these schools recognize the need to allow boys to push their academic potential, pursue leadership positions, and face challenges, both inside and outside the classroom.
+Learning to lead, following a rigorous daily schedule, goal-setting, and facing physical challenges in leadership training and sports, motivates teenage boys as they move toward manhood.

-While the U.S. Department of Education has reported that graduation rates from high school are currently at an all-time high — with 78.2% of students graduating on time since 2010 — many single sex schools provide even more impressive numbers.
-For instance, the first all-male school in New York reported an 82% graduation rate for the same time period.
+While the U.S. Department of Education has reported that graduation rates from high school may be improving nationally or in some states, many single sex schools provide even more impressive numbers.

-Although co-educational schools that allow for the interaction of both genders do have their benefits for some students, and may even provide a preferable learning environment in certain circumstances, it’s crucial to consider the benefits that single-gender schooling can offer.
-There is valid reasoning behind the fact that over a third of American parents feel that they should have the option to send their child to a single-sex school.
+Although co-educational public and private schools allow for the interaction of both genders, and may have their benefits for some students, it’s crucial to consider the benefits that single-gender schooling can offer.
+There is valid reasoning behind the fact that many parents feel that they should have the option to send their child to a single-sex school.